+Understanding the importance of patient reviews, both good and bad, can help your marketing efforts.
 In total, 86 percent of consumers read reviews for local businesses — including nearly 40 percent for healthcare — according to a BrightLocal survey.
 Knowing people are reading negative feedback about your practice might send you into a panic, but there are a few benefits to negative patient reviews.

 It might seem odd, but a few negative reviews can actually boost your search ranking.
 Search engines look for a variety of opinions to determine the legitimacy of your business.
 When you look at it this way, those less-than-ideal reviews are actually a good thing.

-This can also help narrow down your target patient base.
+Negative patient reviews can also help narrow down your target patient base.
 If most of your unflattering reviews come from the same demographic, use this to focus your healthcare marketing efforts on those best suited for your practice.

 Nearly half (46 percent) of doctors believe patient reviews could have a negative impact on the physician-patient relationship, according to a 2017 study published in the Journal of General Internal Medicine, but that shouldn’t be the case.
 Instead of fearing negative reviews, consider them your chance to connect with unhappy patients.